-Problem: If paging is enabled, and if the IDT gate for the Double Fault handler (the gate for exception 8) points to the null descriptor slot, descriptor 0, in the GDT (this would be very a strange way to set up a system), and a TLB miss occurs when accessing the null descriptor slot, the chip enters shutdown as it should in this case.
-In this specific
+12. NMI Doesn't Always Bring Chip Out of Shutdown in Obscure Condition with Paging Enabled handler (the gate for exception 8) points to the null descriptor slot, descriptor 0, in the GDT (this would be very a strange way to set up a system), and a TLB miss occurs when accessing the null descriptor slot, the chip enters shutdown as it should in this case.
+In this specific case however, an incoming NMI will not be able to bring the 386 out of shutdown.
+In this specific case, only reset will bring the 386 out of shutdown.